ZhipingYang/XYChart/README.md

 UUChartView
 ===========

-Line and Bar of Chart, you can mark the range of value you want, and show the max or min values in linechart
+Line and Bar charts.
+You can mark the range of values you want, and show the max or min values in linechart.

 ![Flipboard playing multiple GIFs](https://github.com/ZhipingYang/UUChartView/raw/master/UUChartViewTests/UUChartView.gif)

-## Introduce
+## Introduction

  * UUChart
  * UULineChart